matthewgthomas/gratitude/src/content/act5.md

 Gratitude is about choosing.
 I chose to notice how it’s never truly dark.
 I opened my aperture and let the light back in.
 I’m learning to be more intentional about how I spend my time, who I spend it with, and what I pay attention to.
 I’m learning to comprehend what I feel and put a name to it.

 Gratitude alone isn’t what helped me.
 It was everything, together, subtly and quietly: therapy, journalling, percolating, sharing the pain with loved ones and allowing myself to be supported by them, allowing myself to feel their love, and sharing my gratitude in return.
-Through writing – and sharing – this story, I have come to know myself better still.
+Through writing—and sharing—this story, I have come to know myself better still.

 “You don’t seem like yourself.”

 I agree with my friend: I am no longer my old self.
 But neither am I a new self.
 This story has helped me realise I have been cultivating a better way of being in the world.
-No boundary exists between light and dark–just infinite gradients of being.
+No boundary exists between light and dark – just infinite gradients of being.